Last Updated on December 12, 2022 by rudyooms

 “Organizations that use Azure Active Directory Conditional Access may want to exclude the Universal Store Service APIs and Web Application, AppID 45a330b1-b1ec-4cc1-9161-9f03992aa49f from their all users all cloud apps MFA policy to avoid this issue.”

-Let’s found out for ourselves if this is indeed the case!
+Let’s find out for ourselves if this is indeed the case!

 3. Let’s break it!

-After I have seen a device successfully upgrading to Windows 11 Enterprise after an Autopilot enrollment I decided to do something probably stupid!
+After I saw a device successfully upgrade to Windows 11 Enterprise after an Autopilot enrollment, I decided to do something stupid!

-To be stupid, I created a Conditional Access rule as shown below
+To be stupid, I created a Conditional Access and excluded the Windows Store for Business (wasn’t that one deprecated?)

 Please Note: Don’t use this in production as it will break a lot!